-I’ve now added Victoria into the mix because reactions to it were similar.
-I’m retiring the first Facets book and carried Jurant and Millhaven Castle (always mentioned together) into the second book, adding Victoria.
-I’m also going to make at least one of the stories into a single ebook, not sure which one.
+For a while, I added Victoria into the mix because reactions to it were similar.
+Then it was removed in preparation for examining it independently of the entire Facets dilemma.
+I've made The Amulet of Renari a single ebook again for the time being.
 Whether this will solve the problem, I don’t know.
 But eventually I will whittle it down and find out why Facets of Fantasy is THE book I need to do something about.

 And there will be more updates.

 Join the newsletter below!
 This signup has no reader magnets attached but I am preparing a freebie to be offered as part of the welcome email in the near future.